-The Max bolus setting limits the amount of insulin that can be programmed by the user for a single bolus in Manual mode or SmartGuard.
+The Max bolus setting limits the amount of insulin that can be delivered in a single bolus.
 The pump prevents single bolus insulin deliveries that exceed the Max bolus amount.
 The Max bolus can be set from 0 to 25 units.
 Set the Max bolus as indicated by a healthcare professional.